Faf de Klerk

 François de Klerk (born 19 October 1991), known by his nickname Faf, is a South African professional rugby union player who plays scrum-half for Japan Rugby League One club Yokohama Canon Eagles and the South Africa national team.
 He was a member of the South Africa teams that won the Rugby World Cup in 2019 and 2023.

-Early life and education
+Personal life and education

 Born in Nelspruit (now Mbombela), de Klerk played rugby at Hoërskool Waterkloof in Pretoria.

+Faf de Klerk is married to Miné de Klerk (née van Niekerk).
+The couple, who married in 2022, welcomed their second daughter, Yuke, in November 2025.
+They also have an older daughter named Remi-Ré.

 Career

 De Klerk was included in the squad for the 2014 Super Rugby season and made his debut in a 21–20 victory over the in Bloemfontein.

 He joined the Currie Cup team for the 2016 season.

 He joined English Premiership side Sale Sharks prior to the 2017–18 season on a three-year contract.
 In December 2018, the club announced that De Klerk signed a contract extension until 2023.

 After four seasons with the Sharks, de Klerk announced in June 2022 that he would be departing the club at the end of the 2021–22 season to join Yokohama Canon Eagles in Japan Rugby League One.